 To date, regional protection and restoration efforts have focused most heavily on public lands, public right of way, and regulating new development.
-However, residential landscapes make up about 40 percent of the Portland metropolitan area.
-Therefore, they have a significant role to play in developing healthy habitats for people and wildlife.
-People's good gardening, landscaping, and maintenance efforts on the land where they live and gather can prevent future introductions and the spread of harmful species, can provide safe passage for wildlife, and can reduce contaminated runoff into our waterways.
+However, residential lands make up about 40 percent of the Portland metropolitan area, and consequently, have a significant role to play in developing healthy habitats for people and wildlife.
+How we garden and landscape the land where we live and gather can help prevent future introductions and the spread of aggressive weeds, can provide safe passage for wildlife, and can reduce contaminated runoff into our waterways.